michalprchlik/grafana_monitoring_for_ansible_hosts/INSTALLATION.md

 - open ports `3000` and `8086` on grafana server
 - update `scanner\config.json` with `influxdb` IP address

-## Installation grafana and ifluxdb
+## Installation grafana and influxdb

 Docker installation